-In the final article of this series I’ll discuss my dermatologic approach to rosacea treatment, including medicines, procedures and diet advice.
+- In the final articles of this series I discuss my dermatologic approach to rosacea treatment, including skin care, medicines, lifestyle recommendations and procedures.

 All of the information comes from my dermatology practice.
 I’ve helped a lot of people with their rosacea over the years and I’ve learned a lot in the process about this very temperamental skin condition.
-I also have mild rosacea myself which gives me the added ‘opportunity’ to understand this common skin condition from the inside out.
+I also have mild rosacea myself.
+This gives me the added ‘opportunity’ to understand the frustrations of this common skin condition from the inside out.

-Having rosacea doesn’t mean you can’t ever use these types of products, it just means that you have to ‘sneak up’ on your skin with them; only using them when your rosacea is controlled, choosing lower strengths and less frequent applications.
-The minute your skin starts to flair up you have to stop using anything even slightly irritating and go back to gentle, rosacea-healing skin care until your skin calms down again.
+Having rosacea doesn’t mean you can’t ever use these types of products, it just means that you have to ‘sneak up’ on your skin with them; only using them when your rosacea is controlled and your skin barrier is pretty well healed.
+Also, you want to select lower strengths and begin with less frequent applications or potentially irritating products.
+The minute your rosacea starts to flare-up you have to stop using anything even slightly irritating and go back to gentle, rosacea-healing skin care until your skin calms down again.

-Whether your rosacea is active or in remission, your skin is still sensitive and needs carefully selected skin care to prevent rosacea flair ups.
-Some skin care products can actually help control rosacea but a lot of other products aggravate and trigger it.
+Whether your rosacea is active or in remission, your skin is still sensitive and needs carefully selected skin care to prevent rosacea flare-ups.
+Some skin care products can actually help control rosacea.
+A lot of other products aggravate and trigger it.
 Knowing what to use on your skin and what to avoid will give you some measure of control over this common and frustrating skin problem.

-The basic steps for any complete skin care regimen are: cleanse, treat, moisturize, sun protect.
+The basic steps for any complete skin care regimen are: cleanse, correct hydrate and protect.
 For each of these steps I’ll explain what I’ve found to be the best type of skin care products for acne rosacea.
 I’ll also tell you what types of products to avoid.

 The obvious goal when you cleanse your skin is to remove excess oil, dirt, previously applied products and debris.
 It’s also an opportunity to deliver medicine to help control and treat your acne rosacea.
 What many people don’t realize is that skin cleansing is also potentially risky for rosacea because many skin cleansers contain harsh ingredients that are irritating for rosacea prone skin.

-I always recommend that you apply your most important therapeutic products immediately after washing and before applying any products with a thicker consistency like moisturizers.
-I’ve found that for rosacea control, calming products are a key therapeutic step and the most effective contain high concentration green tea antioxidants.
-In my opinion, the best of the best green tea products are Replenix CF Cream and Green Tea Antioxidant Skin Therapy – Replenix Power of Three Creamboth of which also contain the important ingredients caffeine and hyaluronic acid.
+I always recommend that you apply your most important therapeutic (correcting) products immediately after washing and before applying any products with a thicker consistency like moisturizers.
+I’ve found that for rosacea control, calming products are a key therapeutic skin care step.
+The most effective contain high concentration pharmaceutical grade green tea antioxidants.
+In my opinion, the best of the best green tea products is Green Tea Antioxidant Skin Therapy which also contain the important ingredients caffeine and hyaluronic acid.

-I consider these three ingredients natural remedies, or treatment for rosacea.
-In fact, these two Replenix Creams are so soothing that I advise my patients to apply them first, and to apply any prescription topical medicine for treating their rosacea on top of their Replenix.
-These Replenix Creams also help soothe facial inflammation from seborrheic dermatitis and sun damage, and many people with rosacea also have these two skin problems as well.
-I’ve never found a skin care product that was even remotely as effective as Replenix CF Cream and Green Tea Antioxidant Skin Therapy – Replenix Power of Three Cream, so they are the cornerstone of my rosacea skin care regimen and I consider them therapeutic.
+I consider these three ingredients natural remedies for the treatment of rosacea.
+In fact, this cream is so soothing that I advise my patients to apply it first, and to apply any prescription topical medicine for treating their rosacea on top of their Green Tea Cream.
+The Green Tea Cream helps to soothe facial inflammation from seborrheic dermatitis and sun damage, and many people with rosacea also have these two skin problems as well.
+I’ve never found a skin care product that was even remotely as effective as Green Tea Antioxidant Skin Therapy so it is the cornerstone of my rosacea skin care regimen.
+I consider it therapeutic.

-Providing the correct level of hydration for your rosacea prone skin is important for preventing rosacea flair ups.
+Providing the correct level of hydration for your rosacea prone skin is important for preventing rosacea flare-ups.
 Unlike regular acne (acne vulgaris), acne rosacea is not worsened if you apply oil containing moisturizers to your skin.
-In fact, it’s important that you pick the right moisturizing product for your skin based on your moisturizing needs because in my experience, properly hydrated skin is less prone to rosacea flair ups.
+In fact, it’s important that you pick the right moisturizing product for your skin based on your moisturizing needs because properly hydrated skin is less prone to rosacea flare-ups.

-I recommend that my rosacea patients use sunscreens with mineral sunscreen ingredients because the minerals seem less likely to aggravate their skin.
+I recommend that my rosacea patients use sunscreens made primarily with mineral zinc oxide as the active sunscreen ingredient.
+This is because the mineral products seem less likely to aggravate their skin.
 In my opinion, the mineral sunscreens also provide the best, most broad-spectrum UVA/UVB protection for wrinkle, sun spot and skin cancer prevention.

 All of the sunscreens that I sell have worked well for my rosacea patients.
 (Click here to view them).
 Apply your mineral sunscreen after the therapeutic and moisturizing products because the sunscreen ingredients are designed to sit on top of your skin bouncing off the sun’s rays.